 What does this all mean?

-If you have or had a PPLI or Private Bank Policy at Swiss Life, Baloise Holding or Zurich Insurance Group and have not filed FBARs on that account, speak with an experienced FBAR lawyer immediately.
+If you have or had a PPLI or Private Bank Policy at Swiss Life, Baloise Holding or Zurich Insurance Group and have not filed FBARs on that account, speak with an experienced CPA immediately.
 The penalties for having an unreported foreign account are huge.
-There are amnesty options available and if you can demonstrate that your failure to report was not willful, there may be even better disclosure options.
+There are currently no amnesty options available but if you can demonstrate that your failure to report was not willful, there may be even better disclosure options.
 Doing nothing, however, is never a good option.
+[We can help recommend accountants that specialize in offshore compliance and IRS audit defense.]